Endrit-Selita/AWS-Notes/README.md

-# AWS DevOps Course - Comprehensive Study Notes
+# AWS DevOps - Comprehensive Study Notes

 A comprehensive collection of beginner-friendly, detailed notes covering all major AWS DevOps concepts and services.
 These notes are designed for complete beginners with no prior AWS knowledge, using real-world analogies and practical examples.